-Purchasing a good pair of ski socks will really help keep feet warm and dry.
+Purchasing a quality pair of ski socks will really help keep feet warm and dry.
 While thick socks are good for retaining heat, they shouldn’t be so thick as to bunch up which can cause discomfort in a tight fitting boot.

 I like to pack extra socks when we’re out for an extended winter adventure.
 At the end of a long cold day on the ski hill or outside, just changing into a new pair of socks can be such a pleasure and help the feet warm up quicker.

-For your kids, a toque that fits low over the ears is best.
+For older kids, a toque that fits low over the ears is best.
 For toddlers and young children look for one with ear flaps that will tie or Velcro under the chin.
 A thick fleece lined hat is great to help kids stay warm and one that ties under the chin will prevent it from falling (or getting pulled) off.

 When choosing head wear consider how it will fit under a helmet (if that’s going to be an issue).
 A balaclava works well under bike and ski helmets.
 Not only is it safest to wear a helmet when skiing, snowboarding, tobogganing, and skating, but helmets will also block the wind and help keep you and your kids warm.

 For your hands: I like to wear a thin pair of mini gloves under my mittens and I frequently double up the kids mittens in the extreme cold.
 This way hands are extra toasty, and if I need to do something requiring dexterity (like fixing kid’s zippers, blowing noses, or buckling up boots) my fingers won’t freeze when I pull off my mittens.

 Mittens are often warmer than gloves because the fingers are all together.
 If your snow tends to be a wet soggy snow, then find mittens that have a waterproof shell or bring along a few extra pairs.